-Like most neurodiversity, the most effective treatment programmes include professional treatments such as Cognitive Behaviour Therapy (CBT), as well as provisions made to the everyday home life.
-Children who a very young may not be able to explain what is happening to them or to even recognise that these common obsessions and compulsion are false.
+Like most neurodivergence, the most effective treatment programmes include a professional treatment plan such as Cognitive Behavior Therapy (CBT), as well as provisions made to everyday home life.
+Children who a very young may not be able to explain what is happening to them or to even recognise that these common obsessions and compulsions are false.
 However, older teens and adults can identify that their thoughts are false.

-Types of habits and compulsions include fear of contamination, excessive washing hands, a fear of dirt or symptoms of a hoarding disorder.
+Types of habits and compulsions include fear of contamination, excessive washing of hands, a fear of dirt or symptoms of a hoarding disorder.
 A wide range of repetitive behaviours can exist in one individual alone, so it’s important that the proper treatment for children and adults alike is adhered to.

 It may seem to you so obvious that you love your child, after all, it’s your child.
 However, OCD in children causes a great amount of insecurity and anxiety, and sometimes even the most innocent comment can trigger an episode.

 Family therapy is one type of therapy that everyone should be doing no matter their circumstances.
 More so in difficult times when everyday life means that compulsive rituals such as cleaning rituals and bedtime rituals are broken.

 Sending messages through words and actions to your child of your unconditional love for him or her may help to bring about secure attachment and an environment ripe for change.
 Its stress-free and simple things such as saying ve you”, quality time together, acceptance, film nights, game nights, no criticising, name-calling, nit-picking, etc. goes a long way

 Get them moving!
 In treating and managing any mental health condition, exercise is vital and important.
 This is because the brain benefits from endorphins or “feel good” hormones that are released during exercise.